maria120123/ABBA-GMRES/README.md

 - [GPUtil](https://pypi.org/project/GPUtil/)

 ## Pre-defined operators
 We provide forward and back projectors from the public libraries ASTRA [5] and TIGRE [6].
 Both packages has GPU implementations and will require a NVIDIA GPU, however, only ASTRA has a CPU implementation.

+The pre-defined projectors in this code are suited for 2D problems.
+Therefore, we refer to the _user defined projectors_ if one whishes to solve 3D problems.

 ### ASTRA projectors